Tiger Woods doesn't just move the needle in golf; he IS the needle.

 Bottom line is, if it doesn't feel right, it ain't going in Tiger's bag, so the clubs that do make the cut almost become celebrities by association themselves - like a Hemsworth brother of the non-Liam variety.

-So, what clubs does Tiger Woods use?
+What clubs does Tiger Woods use?

-Let's take a look what's inside Tiger Woods bag: (Equipment accurate as of the 2020 Memorial tournament)
+Let's take a look what's inside Tiger Woods bag:

 TIGER WOODS DRIVER